jerrylewisbh/PotatoBot/README.md

 2) Create a database, user and grant that account access to the database
 3) Enter credentials into your `config.py` file.

+## Redis
+You'll also need Redis for more volatile Data (for example CW Exchange).

+1) Install Redis
+2) Enter config into your `config.py` file.

 ## Additional dependencies
 You might need to install `python3-tk` as an additional dependency